History of Warsaw: World War II

 During the Second World War, central Poland, including Warsaw, came under the rule of the General Government, a Nazi colonial administration.
 Nazi Germany planned destruction of the Polish capital before the start of war.
 On 20 June 1939 while Adolf Hitler was visiting an architectural bureau in Würzburg am Main, his attention was captured by a project of a future German town, Neue deutsche Stadt Warschau.
 As early as 1939 Hitler approved of a plan known as the Pabst Plan, which envisaged changing Warsaw into a provincial German city.
 The Germans immediately closed all higher education institutions.
 Since the first days, the German authorities arrested and executed Poles or took them to the concentration camps.
 The executions were carried out mainly in the forests around Warsaw (e.g., in Kampinos Forest or Kabaty Woods).
 Many small monuments on Warsaw streets today commemorate those crimes.
 Since the beginning of the occupation, the Nazis had organized so-called łapankas.
 These consisted of the sudden and accurate surrounding of a chosen place (for example, a railway station) and arresting every resident or passerby who happened to be there. in Polish “łapać” means to catch.
 Such actions were carried out in other occupied European countries, but not on the same scale as in Poland.
 Arrested people were deported either to concentration camps or forced labor camps in Germany.
 From 1943, a concentration camp existed also in Warsaw: KL Warschau.

 Since October 1940, the Germans had been deporting Warsaw's entire Jewish population (several hundred thousand, some 30% of the city) to the Warsaw Ghetto.
-They herded c.
+They amassed c.
 500,000 people on the area of c.
 2.6 km2.
-The Jews were dying not only because of executions but also hunger (the daily food ration for one Jew was only 183 kcal).
-Since October 1941, every Jew who had left the Ghetto as well as the Pole who had been helping in any way the Jews (e.g. threw food over the Ghetto wall), had been punished with death.
+The occupying Germans caused the deaths of many through executions and hunger (the daily food ration for one Jew was only 183 kcal).
+Since October 1941, every Jewish resident who had left the Ghetto as well as anyone who had been helping in any way the Ghetto residents (e.g. threw food over the Ghetto wall), had been punished with death.